freeCodeCamp/testable-projects-fcc/README.md

 ### What is this, you ask?

 - This repo is a part of the FreeCodeCamp.com curriculum expansion, and represents our front end testable projects, err... project.
-- Our goal is to make every waypoint project, which each correspond to different sections of the curriculum, fully testable using a TDD-like methodology - such that our campers will have predefined test cases, which start out failing, and that they must make pass.
+- Our goal is to make every waypoint project, which each correspond to different sections of the curriculum, fully testable using a TDD(Test-driven development)-like methodology - such that our campers will have predefined test cases, which start out failing, and that they must make pass.
 - This codebase is the test suite, and individual sets of test cases for each of these projects.
 - We are serving the tests via CDN (see below), which can easily be imported into any of our projects, whether they are developed locally, on CodePen (as our example projects are), or anywhere else.
 - You can see examples of these projects here: http://codepen.io/collection/npZPmR